- The cost of tooth bonding usually ranges from $300 to $600. The price depends on the location of the tooth and the extent of the treatment.

 Teeth bonding resembles natural dentition so much that it’ll be hard to tell a difference.
 However, there’s a catch: once chosen, the color cannot be changed.
 Composite resin doesn’t react with the whitening agent.
 If you bleach your natural teeth after getting a dental bonding, the restored ones remain darker.
 Plan this procedure in advance.

-Is tooth bonding covered by insurance?
+Is dental bonding covered by insurance?

 The insurance is likely to reimburse an oral exam and teeth cleaning.
 Dental bonding itself is covered only in some cases.

-The alternative for insurance is a dental plan.
+The alternative to insurance is a dental plan.
 It works like a membership: for a monthly fee, visits to in-network dentists have reduced prices.
 You can save up to 60% on your dental bills.

 There are no yearly maximums or limitations of treatment.
 It also applies to cosmetic procedures.
 Dental plans can be used independently of insurance or when you reach the annual limit.